yarisvt/tyk-docs/tyk-docs/content/manage-multiple-environments/with-on-premise/multi-data-center-bridge/mdcb-setup.md

 The most important elements here are:

-*   `group-id`: This is the "zone" that his instance inhabits, e.g. the DC it lives in.
+*   `group_id`: This is the "zone" that his instance inhabits, e.g. the DC it lives in.
 *   `tags`: These are the tags (`ny-1-qa` in the example) that the instance will use to download API definitions, Tyk will download all definitions that match each tag set.
 *   `connection_string`: The MDCB instance or load balancer.